novaxis-language/Novaxis-documents/README.md

 ## License

-This repository is licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International License](LICENSE).
+This project is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)](LICENSE).

 ## Feature Requests and Feedback